axiotl/aqua-tools/README.md

 ```

 ### I. Loop Calling
 We use `extract_bedpe` to call loops using a sample of interest.
-The tool supports both targeted interval analysis and genome-wide loop calling.
+The tool supports both regional and genome-wide loop calling.

 #### Loop calling for a range/interval:
 ```bash